 - How long you are willing or able to wait before collecting

 For example, based on the SSA’s calculator, a person who plans to retire at age 70 in January 2025 after earning $100,000 during their last year of employment could receive an estimated monthly benefit of $3,121.
-On the other hand, someone who plans to retire at age 62 in January 2025 after earning $100,000 in their last year of employment would potentially collect $1,760 per month.
-If this 62-year-old earned $75,000 in their final year of work instead, their monthly benefit could be $1,422.
+On the other hand, someone who plans to retire at age 62 in January 2025, after earning $100,000 in their last year of employment, would potentially collect $1,760 per month.
+If that 62-year-old earned $75,000 in their final year of work instead, their monthly benefit could be $1,422.

 Women and Racial Minorities Often Earn Less